Adaptive Reordering Sampler with Neurally Guided MAGSAC: Experimental Results

 \subsection{Fundamental Matrix Estimation}

-We evaluate Deep MAGSAC++ for fundamental matrix estimation on the KITTI benchmark \cite{geiger2012we}.
-As in~\cite{yi2018learning,brachmann2019neural}, Sequences '00-05' and '06-10' are regarded as the training and testing sets, respectively.
+We test ARS-MAGSAC for \textbf{F} estimation on the KITTI benchmark \cite{geiger2012we}.
+As in~\cite{cne2018,brachmann2019neural}, Sequences ``00-05'' and ``06-10'' are regarded as the training and testing sets, respectively.
 The KITTI dataset consists of consecutive frames of high-resolution cameras rigidly mounted to a moving vehicle in a mid-size city, rural areas and highways \cite{geiger2012we}.
-The images are of resolution $1226 \times 370$.
-Image correspondences are detected between subsequent images by RootSIFT.
-In total, we use \num{14130} image pairs from KITTI for training, and another \num{9060} for testing.
+The images are of size $1226 \times 370$.
+Correspondences are detected between subsequent images.
+In total, we use \num{14130} image pairs for training, and another \num{9060} for testing.

-Fundamental matrix estimation runs on the same architecture as what we described in Section~\ref{sec:Etest}.
-In this case, neither the point coordinates, nor the orientation and scale are normalized.
-In contrast to essential matrix estimation, we do apply initial training as it does not improve the accuracy when estimating fundamental matrices.
+Fundamental matrix estimation runs on the same architecture as what we described in Sec.~\ref{sec:Etest}.
+In this case, neither the point coordinates nor the orientations and scales are normalized.
+In contrast to \textbf{E} estimation, we do not apply initial training as it does not improve the accuracy here.

-Table \ref{tab:main_F_kitti} reports the run-time, the median symmetric epipolar error in pixels, the AUC and F1 scores of the estimated fundamental matrices compared to the ground truth ones.
-Deep MAGSAC++ leads to the highest accuracy in all metrics.
-Interestingly, while F1 score is only marginally higher than that of NG-RANSAC, while the AUC score is better by $5\%$.
+\paragraph{KITTI~\cite{geiger2012we}, RootSIFT~\cite{arandjelovic2012three}.} Tab. \ref{tab:main_F_kitti} reports the average run-time in milliseconds, the median symmetric epipolar error in pixels, the AUC and F1 scores of the estimated \textbf{F} matrices.
+ARS-MAGSAC leads to the highest accuracy in all metrics.
+Interestingly, while the F1 score is only marginally higher than that of NG-RANSAC, the AUC score is better by $5\%$.
 This implies that the F1 score is not in perfect agreement with the actual camera pose error captured in the AUC score.
-The run-time of Deep MAGSAC++ is the lowest, being $33\%$ faster than NG-RANSAC.
+The run-time of ARS-MAGSAC is the lowest, being $33\%$ faster than NG-RANSAC.
 These timings exclude the prediction time which is at most $1-2$ milliseconds.
-Fig.~\ref{fig:cdf} shows the CDFs of the epipolar errors (middle) and the F1 scores (right) on the \num{9060} image pairs.
-Deep MAGSAC++ leads to the lowest errors and highest F1 scores.
+Moreover, Fig.~\ref{fig:cdf} shows the CDFs of the epipolar errors (middle) and the F1 scores (right) on the \num{9060} image pairs.
+ARS-MAGSAC leads to the lowest errors and highest F1 scores.

+\paragraph{PhotoTourism~\cite{snavely2006photo}, RootSIFT~\cite{arandjelovic2012three}.} We compare \textbf{F} matrix estimation on the RootSIFT features of the same scenes as we test for \textbf{E}.
+The F1 scores and the run-time are shown in Table~\ref{tab:photo_result_f}.
+The proposed ARS-MAGSAC leads to the best results on all but one scene, where it is the second best.
+Comparable rum-time is achieved among the lowest ones.